Soulbound – Book 1: Chapter 2

 They had never really talked after the whole Chris Epps thing when she was almost made into a zombie.
 One minute Angel had been her calm, cool protector and the next he acted like he owned her by issuing orders.
 Sure, he said he wanted to make sure she was safe.
 Confidence was one thing, but Cordelia was unused to anyone telling her what to do.
 That had not fit into the little scenario she had pictured in her head when she imagined how it would be between them.
 The one where he was at her beck and call, and they made out whenever and wherever she wanted.

 Well, mostly over him anyway.
 Cordelia ignored the inner fireworks that went off every time she saw Angel choosing to think of him simply as eye candy.
 He wasn’t totally immune to her, either.
 It was just a chemistry thing when two hotties got within staring distance.
 She’d have to get used to the feeling that she might spontaneously combust at any moment.
 Like now.
 Was that a new jacket?
 Seeing him decked out in smooth black leather made her insides flutter.
 It looked like he took her advise about losing that old khaki thing he’d been wearing.

 Setting her coffee down on the table, Cordelia flashed Angel a smile that would’ve taken his breath away if he had any.
 Moving with the music, she made an alluring picture.
 He gulped down his reaction to her unexpected arrival and tried to stop staring at the way that little black dress clung to her curves.
 Though she had said nothing deliberately arousing, Angel felt a quickening inside as her presence sparked a reaction.
 Raw anticipation took him by surprise, inner demon tugging on strings that turned a natural surge of lust into an urge to act.

-Angel folded his hands on the table before dragging his eyes up to hers managing an outwardly calm greeting.
+Guilty as charged, Angel folded his hands on the tabletop before dragging his gaze up to hers managing an outwardly calm greeting.
 “Oh.
 Hi.”